Helmut Kohl: Personality and media portrayals

 Kohl in 1975.
 In his years as minister-president, Kohl was treated by the media as a progressive reformer in his own party.
 This image changed during the 1970s with Kohl's assumption of leadership in the federal party.

-Kohl faced stiff opposition from the West German political left and was mocked for his large physical stature, alleged provinciality, simplistic language, and (slight) local Palatinate dialect including hypercorrections.
+Kohl faced stiff opposition from the West German political left and was mocked for his large physical stature (Standing at 193 cm (6 ft 4 in) and weighing over 136 kg (300 lb) during his leadership years), alleged provinciality, simplistic language, and (slight) local Palatinate dialect including hypercorrections.
 Similar to historical French cartoons of Louis-Philippe of France, Hans Traxler depicted Kohl as a pear in the left-leaning satirical journal Titanic.
 The German word "Birne" ("pear") became a widespread nickname for and symbol of the chancellor.

 Comedians like Thomas Freitag and Stefan Wald imitated the chancellor, and books were sold with jokes rewritten with Kohl as the stupid protagonist.
-When Kohl died, left-wing newspaper TAZ presented a title page showing a flower set typical for funerals, with a pear and the caption flourishing landscapes, Kohl's prediction for the future of East Germany after reunification.
-Following protests the editor-in-chief apologised.
+When Kohl died, left-wing newspaper Die Tageszeitung (TAZ) presented a title page showing a flower set typical for funerals, with a pear and the caption flourishing landscapes, Kohl's prediction for the future of East Germany after reunification.
+Following protests, the editor-in-chief apologised.

 The minister-president of Rhineland-Palatinate (1969–1976) was a young reformer in a somewhat backward state and a newcomer who heavily criticised the older party leaders.
 The national media, for as much as they took notice of him, regarded him with curiosity.
-But this changed when Kohl became chair of the federal party in 1973, and even more dramatically when in late 1975 his party made him a candidate for the chancellery.
-His opponents within the federal party, but also journalists and other observers, had their doubts whether the parochial, though successful moderniser of a manageable smaller state was the right person to lead the Federal Republic, a big and complicated industrial country.
+But this changed when Kohl became chair of the federal party in 1973, and even more dramatically when, in late 1975, his party made him a candidate for the chancellery.
+His opponents within the federal party, but also journalists and other observers, had their doubts whether the parochial, though successful, moderniser of a manageable, smaller state was the right person to lead the Federal Republic, a big and complicated industrial country.

 Biographer Hans Peter Schwarz names five problems of the 46-year-old candidate: being unfamiliar with the complicated relations in the Bundestag group, having no international experience, having no profound knowledge of economics, but also: a lack of charisma and no cultural acceptance in Northern Germany.

-In small circles Kohl was fascinating and a perfect host; the larger the crowd, the vaguer, weaker and paler he appeared.
+In small circles, Kohl was fascinating and a perfect host; the larger the crowd, the vaguer, weaker and paler he appeared.
 His gaze into the TV cameras made him look helpless.
 When attacked, e.g. in election campaigns, he became a good fighter.
-But in general, he was no great orator, his speeches were lengthy and verbose, according to Schwarz.
+But in general, he was no great orator; his speeches were lengthy and verbose, according to Schwarz.
 Additionally, the Catholic with his Palatinate dialect, a folksy man who had culture but was no intellectual – to North German journalists (like from the important newspapers made in Hamburg, including weeklies Der Spiegel and Die Zeit) he just felt foreign, more than any previous CDU chairman.